bessasjr/bessasjr/README.md

-- 👋 Hi, I’m @bessasjr.
+- 👋 Hi, I’m Junior Bessas ( @bessasjr ).
 I'm a beginner programmer, Linux enthusiast
 - 👀 I’m interested in in learn as much as possible about software development, especially automation software
 - 🌱 I’m currently learning Python, Django and Git
 - 💞️ I’m looking to collaborate on automation projects